awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

 ## How Regional Reserved Instances Are Applied<a name="apply-regional-ri"></a>

-Reserved Instances purchased for a Region \(regional Reserved Instances\) provide Availability Zone flexibility—the Reserved Instance discount applies to instance usage in any Availability Zone in that Region\.
+Regional Reserved Instances are purchased for a Region and provide Availability Zone flexibility\.
+The Reserved Instance discount applies to instance usage in any Availability Zone in that Region\.

-Regional Reserved Instances on the Linux/Unix platform with default tenancy also provide instance size flexibility, where the Reserved Instance discount applies to instance usage within that instance type, regardless of size\.
+Regional Reserved Instances also provide instance size flexibility where the Reserved Instance discount applies to instance usage within the instance family, regardless of size\.

-**Note**
+**Limitations for instance size flexibility**
+Instance size flexibility only applies to Reserved Instances that use the Amazon Linux/Unix platform with default tenancy\.

-Instance size flexibility does not apply to Reserved Instances that are purchased for a specific Availability Zone, bare metal instances, Reserved Instances with dedicated tenancy, and Reserved Instances for Windows, Windows with SQL Standard, Windows with SQL Server Enterprise, Windows with SQL Server Web, RHEL, and SLES\.
+Instance size flexibility does not apply to the following Reserved Instances:
++ Reserved Instances that are purchased for a specific Availability Zone \(zonal Reserved Instances\)
++ Reserved Instances with dedicated tenancy
++ Reserved Instances for Windows, Windows with SQL Standard, Windows with SQL Server Enterprise, Windows with SQL Server Web, RHEL, and SLES

+### Instance Size Flexibility Determined by Normalization Factor<a name="ri-normalization-factor"></a>

 Instance size flexibility is determined by the normalization factor of the instance size\.
 The discount applies either fully or partially to running instances of the same instance type, depending on the instance size of the reservation, in any Availability Zone in the Region\.
 The only attributes that must be matched are the instance type, tenancy, and platform\.

 Instance size flexibility is applied from the smallest to the largest instance size within the instance family based on the normalization factor\.

-The table below describes the different sizes within an instance type, and corresponding normalization factor per hour\.
-This scale is used to apply the discounted rate of Reserved Instances to the normalized usage of the instance type\.
+The table below describes the different sizes within an instance family, and corresponding normalization factor per hour\.
+This scale is used to apply the discounted rate of Reserved Instances to the normalized usage of the instance family\.

 | Instance size | Normalization factor |